Spotlight on: Research in the Medical Field at Reed

 Professor Erik Zornik was awarded a grant from the National Institutes of Health to support his research on mechanisms in the brain that generate rhythmic behavior.
 Because many neurological disorders involve disruptions of normal rhythms, the overarching goal of the research, he says, “is to discover novel mechanisms that underlie rhythm generation, potentially leading to novel treatments.”

-• Percentage of students from outside the Pacific Northwest: 87%
+• Percentage of students from outside the Pacific Northwest (Idaho, Oregon, Washington): 83%

-• The College offers a Bachelor of Arts degree in 26 departmental majors, 13 interdisciplinary areas, and dual-degree (3-2) programs in Engineering, Computer Science, Forestry, and Visual Arts.
+• The College offers a Bachelor of Arts degree in 26 departmental majors, 16 interdisciplinary areas, and dual-degree (3-2) programs in Engineering, Forestry, and Visual Arts.

-• Among liberal arts colleges, Reed ranks fourth in the nation in production of future PhDs in all disciplines.
-Among all institutions of higher learning, it ranks third in the nation in life sciences and third in the nation in social sciences (Higher Education Data Consortium, 2010).
+• Among all institutions, Reed ranks fourth in the nation in production of future PhDs in all disciplines.
+It ranks second in the nation in life sciences and third in the nation in social sciences (source: NSF WebCASPAR; data compiled by HEDS).

 • Graduate schools most frequently attended by Reed alumni for Law, Medicine, Business, and other graduate study include the Universities of Chicago, California, Oregon, and Washington; Yale; Harvard; Stanford; Cornell; MIT; and Johns Hopkins.